 Matei Zaharia started the Spark project at UC Berkeley and is currently CTO of Databricks.
 He serves as Spark’s vice president at Apache.
 In spring 2015, he is also beginning an assistant professor position at MIT.

 Joseph is currently a postdoc in the AMPLab at UC Berkeley and co-founder of GraphLab Inc. Joseph received his PhD from the Machine Learning Department at Carnegie Mellon University where he worked with Carlos Guestrin on parallel algorithms and abstractions for scalable probabilistic machine learning.
 He is a recipient of the AT&T Labs Graduate Fellowship and the NSF Graduate Research Fellowship.

 Haoyuan Li is founder and CEO of Tachyon Nexus.
-He is also a Computer Science Ph.D. candidate in AMPLab at UC Berkeley, and he works with Prof. Scott Shenker and Prof. Ion Stoica on big data and cloud computing.
-He leads Tachyon, an open source memory-centric distributed file system enabling reliable file sharing at memory-speed across cluster frameworks.
-He is a founding committer of Apache Spark and a co-creator of Spark Streaming.
-Before Berkeley, he worked at Conviva and Google, where he co-created PFPGrowth algorithm, which is included in Apache Mahout.
+He is also a Computer Science Ph.D. candidate in AMPLab at UC Berkeley, where he co-created Tachyon, an open source memory-centric distributed storage system.
+He is also a founding committer of Apache Spark and a co-creator of Spark Streaming.
+Before Berkeley, he worked at Conviva and Google.
 Haoyuan has a M.S. from Cornell University and a B.S. from Peking University, both in Computer Science.

 Comments on this page are now closed.

 For exhibition and sponsorship opportunities, contact Susan Stewart at email@example.com

 For information on trade opportunities with O'Reilly conferences, email firstname.lastname@example.org